ahmedmed7t/Capstone-stage2/README.md

 Important Note
 ===========
 ```
+i used AsynTask in getOrdersActivity

-in section of outStanding orders there are many orders
+in section of orders there are many orders
 but it does not work because of loss some products

 please test last orders